Data model structure

 ### Nodes

-Each data model node has the following attributes:
+Each node in the data model has the attributes:

 * a key unique among its siblings (descendants of the same node)

-* cardinality expressed by the formula `n..m` meaning from `n` minimum occurrences to `m` maximum, e.g.:
+* cardinality expressed by the formula `n..m` meaning from `n` occurrences at minimum to `m` at maximum, e.g.:

 * `1..1` - the object occurs only once